-The Increment chip adds 1 to a specified memory cell, making it a useful tool for counting or tracking progress, such as how many items your ChipWit has collected.
+The Increment chip adds 1 to adds one to the number at the top of the stack, making it a useful tool for counting or tracking progress, such as how many items your ChipWit has collected.

 Specifications #